Welcome to creditappraisal.in – the only website that caters exclusively to credit officers and financial analysts working in banks

 How we help you

 The sheer size and exhaustive coverage of these materials is a testimony to the excruciating pain we have taken in covering each and every aspect of credit appraisal.
 Nowhere else you can find this range of information.
 The videos are total 77 in number with total duration of 43 hours.
 It is huge.
 Each and every topic a credit officer needs to know starting from meeting with the customer with face to face interview, what questions to ask during this preliminary meeting right upto processing, sanction, post-sanction monitoring are covered in detail.
-The book with 752 pages covers all these aspects in printed form.
+The book on credit appraisal with 752 pages covers all these aspects in printed form.

 Who are our past customers?